joseph-jalbert/ftp/web/app/plugins/two-factor-authentication-premium/readme.txt

 === Two Factor Authentication ===
 Tags: auth, two factor auth, login, security, authenticate, password, security, woocommerce, google authenticator, authy, two factor, 2fa
 Requires at least: 3.2
-Tested up to: 4.3
+Tested up to: 4.4
-Stable tag: 1.1.21
+Stable tag: 1.2.8
 Author: DavidAnderson
 Contributors: DavidAnderson, DNutbourne
 Donate link: http://david.dw-perspective.org.uk/donate
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Secure WordPress login with Two Factor Authentication - supports WooCommerce, front-end configuration, HOTP + TOTP (Google Authenticator, Authy, etc.)
+Secure WordPress login with Two Factor Authentication - supports WP, Woo + other login forms, HOTP, TOTP (Google Authenticator, Authy, etc.)

 == Description ==

 Secure WordPress login with this two factor authentication (TFA) plugin.
 Users for whom it is enabled will require a one-time code in order to log in.
-From the authors of <a href="https://updraftplus.com/">UpdraftPlus - WP's #1 backup/restore plugin</a>, with over 500,000 active installs.
+From the authors of <a href="https://updraftplus.com/">UpdraftPlus - WP's #1 backup/restore plugin</a>, with over 600,000 active installs.

 Are you completely new to TFA? <a href="https://wordpress.org/plugins/two-factor-authentication/faq/">If so, please see our FAQ</a>.